dgyulai/ModularAssembly/README.md

 - Overall column define the average percantage value of the previous three columns.

 The "Summary" sheet provide the overall results of the experiments by calculating the parameters of two boxplots as presented in the thesis.
 The first plot (blue) presents the results considering the average vales of costs, changes and space requirements.
 In the second plot, the objective function values are presented.

+## BenchmarkApp.cs
+This C# application is prepared to execute all scenarios of the benchmark, by executing the order generator VB macro in `benchmarkInput.xls` and running the main Xpress model called `benchmark_main.mos` that executes the Xpress submodely one after another.
+Please note that commercial Xpress references need to be added to use the applciation.